sergei-mironov/litrepl/README.md

 Installation
 ------------

-The repository currently includes a Python module and a Vim plugin.
-We advise users to git-clone the repository and install packages from source to keep versions in sync.
+The repository includes (a) Python application and (b) Vim plugin.
+We advise users to git-clone the repository and install the packages from source to keep versions in sync.
 The Python modules could be installed using `pip install` or `pip install -e`.
 The Vim plugin typically requires adding certain lines to the Vim configuration or using third-party plugin managers such as `Vim-Plug`.
+Both parts rely on certain UNIX tools available in the system `PATH`.

-Both project reliy on certain UNIX tools available via the system `PATH`.
-The detailed instructions are below:
+Installation instructions for some popular package managers are below:

 <details><summary>Pip and Plug</summary><p>

-Instructions for the Pip and [Plug](https://github.com/junegunn/vim-plug) manager of Vim:
+Instructions for the Python Pip and [Vim Plug](https://github.com/junegunn/vim-plug):

-1. Install the Python package.
+1. Install the `litrepl` Python package with pip:
    ```sh
    $ pip install --user git+https://github.com/grwlf/litrepl.vim
    $ litrepl --version